What Is a Decentralized Autonomous Organization (DAO)?

 Examples

-• BanklessDAO: Instigating an internet-scaled, bankless revolution, BanklessDAO is a decentralized community coordinating and propagating bankless media, culture and education following its mission statement to onboard one billion users to crypto, for the sake of financial independence and creative freedom.
+• Black Flag DAO (formerly BanklessDAO): Instigating an internet-scaled, bankless revolution, BanklessDAO was a decentralized community coordinating and propagating bankless media, culture and education.
+The organization continues its mission but has rebranded as Black Flag DAO.

-• Decrypt: The news site demystifying all things Web3 launched its own DAO in order to submit direction over their content to its community.
-Votes are casted via decentralized voting-system Snapshot
+• Decrypt: The news site demystifying all things Web3 launched its own DAO to submit direction over its content to its community.
+Votes are casted via decentralized voting system Snapshot.

 SubDAOs

-More on Blockchain Applications34 Blockchain Applications and Real-World Use Cases
+More on Blockchain Applications17 Blockchain Applications and Real-World Use Cases

 How Are DAOs Being Used?